 16. And finally, try experimenting with breast-focused sex toys

 Though air-pulsation sex toys replicate sucking motions and rhythms typically used on the clitoris, these toys can also provide sensations equally pleasing to the nipples.

 “If you’re looking to explore a hands-free breast orgasm, consider using a toy like the Womanizer Liberty, which use tiny changes in air pressure to create a really unique sensation,” says Dr. O’Reilly.
 “I’d describe it as a cross between sucking, licking, and kissing.”

-Regardless of how you opt to use a nipple clamp, Dr. Queen has a quick heads up: “People using clamps should know that taking the clamps off can feel more intense than putting them on or wearing them,” she says.
+Regardless of how you opt to use nipple clamps, Dr. Queen has a word of caution: “People using clamps should know that taking the clamps off can feel more intense than putting them on or wearing them,” she says.
 “The clamps force much of the blood out of the area of the pinch, and when you remove them, blood flows back in and wakes up the nerves.
 This effect will be more intense the harder the pinch and the longer the duration, so factor that in as you use them.”

-Now that you have several answers for how to play with boobs, get out there and give the breasts the pleasure they deserve.
+Now that you have several answers for how to play with boobs to maximum effect, get out there and give your or your partner's breasts the pleasure they deserve.

 Loading More Posts...